 The bundleName

-parameter specifies the name of the resource bundle file that contains the text symbols for the descriptor.
+parameter specifies the name of the resource bundle file that contains the text symbols for the manifest.
 The file is referenced using a dot notation namespace.
-In our case, we stored the texts for the app descriptor in the same resource bundle as the remaining texts, so we reference the properties file stored in the i18n
+In our case, we stored the texts for the manifest in the same resource bundle as the remaining texts, so we reference the properties file stored in the i18n

 folder.